efdevcon/DIPs/DIPs/DIP-16.md

 The organizers will be able to leverage a layer of governance that will allow them to include the input of the participants in the decision making.

-Other active attendees such as speakers, sponsors or projects will use a permisionless platform to organize votes using different tokens.
+Other active attendees such as speakers, sponsors or projects will use a permissionless platform to organize votes using different tokens.
 Thus an ecosystem of informal communities and small governance initiative will take place within event.

 - How is this solution better than a non-blockchain experience?